MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-memory-issues.md

 ### Add more RAM on the physical or virtual server

-- If the problem continues, you'll need to investigate further, and possibly increase server resources (RAM).
+- If the problem continues, you'll need to investigate further and possibly increase server resources (RAM).